dmcneil/typedsv/README.md

 "1","John","Doe"
 ```

-This option also enables the ability to map properties by the headers instead of by index as described in [Mapping by Header](#mapping-by-header).
+This option also enables the ability to map properties by the headers instead of by index as described in [Mapping Properties with @Parsed](#mapping-properties-with-parsed).

 #### `transformHeaders`